hanzhi227/Capstone1/README.md

 ![Air Quality Over Time Predicted](images/air_quality_over_time_filled.png)

-By using the linear scaling factors, I filled in the history of RSPM and PM<sub>2.5</sub>
+By using the linear scaling factors, I filled in the history of RSPM and PM<sub>2.5</sub>, giving us a better graph of the history of the newer measurements.
+I decided to use a scaling factor because RSPM, PM<sub>2.5</sub>, and SPM can all be calculated if the ratios are known.
+Thus the scaling factors are the ratios.

 ![Correlation after prediction](images/life_air_corr_with_pm25_filled.png)